 3.1.1.
-Conformational epitope server output for PVMSP-119
+Conformational epitope server output for $PvMSP-1{19}$

 SEPPA server predicted four clusters of conformational epitopes (Figure 1a).
-The 4 clusters were localized in the bottom left (Cluster PvMSP-119A), top left (Cluster PvMSP-119B), top right (Cluster PvMSP-119C), and bottom right (Cluster PvMSP-119D) corners of the molecule.
+The 4 clusters were localized in the top left (Cluster PvMSP-119A), top right (Cluster PvMSP-119B), bottom left (Cluster PvMSP-119B), and bottom right (Cluster PvMSP-119D) corners of the molecule.
 If these clusters were numbered, cluster PvMSP-119A would contain residues 1-4, 7, 9-10, 24-25, PvMSP-119B the 39th residue, PvMSP-119C the 68th residue and the PvMSP-119D with residues from 76th up to the 80th.

 Figure 1.
-The 3D view of molecules, (a) PvMSP-119 (b) PvAMA1-DII (where the 4G2 region is illustrated on the image) (c) PvDBPII with the predicted epitope regions of SEPPA server modeled by Jmol viewer.
+3D view of molecules.

+(a) $PvMSP-1{19}$ (b) PvAMA1-D [] (where the 4G2 region is illustrated on the image) and (c) PvDBP [] with the predicted epitope regions of SEPPA server modeled by Jmol viewer.

-The spheres in red: the epitope residues with highest antigenicity (>90%), salmon pink: with 60% - 90% antigenicity, light pink: 50% -60% antigenicity and white: antigenicity less than 50%.
+The spheres in red: the epitope residues with highest antigenicity (>90%), salmon pink: with 60%-90% antigenicity, light pink: 50% -60% antigenicity and white: antigenicity less than 50%.

 3.1.2.
-Analysis of predicted epitopes for PvMSP-119
+Analysis of predicted epitopes for $PvMSP-1{19}$

 The residues of each cluster associated with their antigenicity, hydrophilicity, antigenic propensity and solvent accessibility are summarized in Figure 2, which clearly depicts that at least one residue of a given cluster is marked as antigenic by Geneious Pro 5.4.4.
 The hydrophilicity of the regions as predicted by Hopp & Woods hydrophobicity scaleand Geneious Pro 5.4.4, suggest that the hydrophilic residues are greater in number in comparison to the hydrophobic residues (8 hydrophilic residues, 3 neutral residues, and 5 hydrophobic residues).
-Also, it is evident that the largest epitope region, PvMSP-119A, contains four residues which are antigenic as predicted by the Geneious 5.4.4 software while the second largest epitope cluster, PvMSP-119D, is limited to only one residue predicted as antigenic.
-The solvent accessibility of the residuesas suggested by NetSurfP serverimplies that with the exception of the first Methionine (M) residue of PvMSP-119 the rest of the residues lie on the surface of the molecule.
+Also, it is evident that the largest epitope region, $PvMSP-1{19}A$, contains four residues which are antigenic as predicted by the Geneious 5.4.4 software while the second largest epitope cluster, $PvMSP-1{19}D$, is limited to only one residue predicted as antigenic.
+The solvent accessibility of the residuesas suggested by NetSurfP serverimplies that with the exception of the first Methionine (M) residue of $PvMSP-1{19}$.
+The rest of the residues lie on the surface of the molecule.